 Onboarding is a process which requires the effort of a number of people and cross-functional collaboration.
 With appropriate support, feasible expectations, and positive attitude to change, you can implement it in a relatively easy, cheap, and effective manner.

 If you’d like to talk about any particular challenge concerning the onboarding process in your company, feel free to contact us and arrange an individual consultation.

-This article was written by Dariusz Rak – Head of Growth at HCM Deck with over a decade of experience related to the implementation of tools supporting staff development in modern organisations, such as Santander Consumer Bank, Allianz, Leroy Merlin, or Nationale-Nederlanden.
+This article was written by Dariusz Rak who has over a decade of experience related to the implementation of tools supporting staff development in modern organizations, such as Santander Consumer Bank, Allianz, Leroy Merlin, or Nationale-Nederlanden.